RaylaValdez/FuriganaCord-VencordPlugin/README.md

-> # JapaneseToRomaji
+> # FuriganaCord
 This is a plugin for the Discord client: Vencord.

-This plugin provides Romaji pronunciation of Japanese characters, live and diegetically.
+This plugin provides both Furigana above Japanese characters and Romaji pronunciation of Japanese underneath characters, live and diegetically.

 ## First Time Setup
 Vencord is not modular, so you have to build from source to add custom plugins.